UPDATED: Scotland name squad for their summer tour

-Scotland head coach Gregor Townsend has named his squad for the upcoming summer tour of the Americas.
-So here are some of the key talking points on his selections for the matches against Argentina, Canada and the USA.
+Toulouse lock Richie Gray has been ruled out of Scotland’s summer tour of the Americas with a hip injury.
+Here are some of the key talking points on head coach Gregor Townsend’s selections for the matches against Argentina, Canada and the USA.

 Six new names